 4.2: The Tree Window

 The previous section introduced the concepts of searches and the filter, and upcoming sections explain the various types of search ChessDB can do for you.
 Here we introduce a special search tool called the Tree window.
-You can open or close the Tree using the Windows: Tree window menu command, the Ctrl+T shortcut key, or icon on toolbar on the toolbar.
+You can open or close the Tree using the Windows: Tree window menu command, the Ctrl+T shortcut key, or on the toolbar.

 e4: White wins: 39.0%; Draws: 28% ; Black wins: 33.0% ; Score 53.0%